-In this post: 8 ways to use mason jar centerpieces to add character and color to your table settings for entertaining with casual elegance at home.
+In this post: Do you enjoy the simple charm of mason jars?
+Here are 8 ways to use mason jar centerpieces to add character and color to your table settings and decor.⇒

 What is it about mason jars?

 Did you ever wonder why people love them so much?

 Is it that they remind you of a gentler time, when people actually bothered with canning and took time with the little things that make home more special?
 That’s definitely part of it for me.